Mauricio Gual Pons

 Associate since 2023

-Mauricio has experience in the areas of mergers and acquisitions, real estate law, financing, sports law, as well as broad experience in general corporate law.
+Mauricio has experience in the areas of mergers and acquisitions, sports law, as well as broad experience in corporate governance and general corporate law.

-He has advised buyers, sellers and investors in acquisitions, mergers and strategic alliances.
-His experience includes the structuring and implementation of real estate transactions, representing owners, developers and investors.
-He has also participated in advising companies and banking institutions in financing transactions.
+He has advised buyers, sellers and investors in acquisitions, mergers and strategic alliances and has coordinated and conducted due diligence processes.
 Additionally, he has advised clients in business transactions, contracts and negotiations, labor relationships, negotiation of sponsorship and license agreements with respect to sports law, mainly in matters related to soccer.

 +52 (55) 52017479